Cau-Correa/ms1/README.md

 ### Git Commands
 After writing the code on Gitpod, I used the Git Commands:

-* git add and file or diretory name, adds files to the staging area for Git.
+* git add and file or directory name, adds files to the staging area for Git.
 * git commit -m "message", record the changes made to the files to a local repository.
 * git push, sends local commits to the remote repository on GitHub.